senacor/cloud-native-training/04_service-mesh/README.md

 {"health":[{"service":"catalogue","status":"OK","time":"2018-11-13 14:34:50.153683049 +0000 UTC"},{"service":"catalogue-db","status":"OK","time":"2018-11-13 14:34:50.153690592 +0000 UTC"}]}
 ```

-This shows, that the rogue hacker service can still access the catalogue service.
+This shows, that the hacker component can still access the catalogue service.
 Simply turning on Authentication as
 done in the last step is not enough.

 #### Get Authorizations right